-- A1.
-Circle code 1 if the Clinician is completing the form based on interview/discussion with the participant.
-Circle code 2 if the OB Designee is completing the form based upon abstraction of the participant's medical records.
-Clinicians proceed to question A2; OB Designees skip to question A4. - A2.
-CLINICIAN: Indicate whether this is the participant's first or second visit during this pregnancy. - A3.
-CLINICIAN: Record the date of interview with the participant in MM/DD/YY format.
-Skip to question A6. - A4.
-OB DESIGNEE: Record whether the medical record was obtained.
+- A4.
+Record whether the medical record was obtained.
 If no, code 2 (NO) and specify the REASON records were unobtainable.
-After specifying REASON, END. - A5 OB DESIGNEE: Record the date of the chart review in MM/DD/YY format - A6. a.
+After specifying REASON, END. - A5.
+Record the date of the chart review in MM/DD/YY format. - A6. a.
 Record whether the gestation of pregnancy was determined by Last Menstrual Period (LMP).
 If YES, enter the date of the participant's LMP and the Estimated Date of Confinement (EDC) as determined by the LMP.
 If NO, skip to question A6b. - i.
-LMP = last menstrual period (first day of last period).
-Clinicians should have a calendar available to aid the participant in determining the date she began her last menstrual period.
+LMP = last menstrual period (first day of last period). - ii.

-ii.
 Due date (EDC = estimated date of confinement) based on LMP.
 To calculate, add nine months (or subtract three months) from month of LMP and add seven days to day of LMP.